hsbc/pyratings/CONTRIBUTING.md

 In addition, you can perform more rigorous linting and tests against multiple Python versions.
 In this case, the test result depends on the Python versions available on your machine.
-Make sure, you've got at least Python 3.9 installed on your machine.
+Make sure you've got at least Python 3.9 installed on your machine.
 Then simply run:
 ```shell
 nox